Research Article

 Background: Monotherapy for liver dysfunction in diabetes is less effective.
 This study investigated the effect of combined linagliptin and metformin therapy on liver function in diabetic rats.

-Results: Insulin, blood glucose, glycated hemoglobin, total cholesterol, triglycerides, low-density lipoprotein cholesterol (LDL-cholesterol), liver enzymes (alanine aminotransferase, aspartate aminotransferase, alkaline phosphatase, lactate dehydrogenase, pyruvate kinase, glucose-6-phosphatase dehydrogenase, malondialdehyde and inflammatory makers increased (p < 0.05) significantly.
+(p < 0.05) significantly.
 High-density lipoprotein-cholesterol (HDL-cholesterol), liver antioxidant, glycogen, and glycogen synthase were reduced significantly in diabetic rats.
-Linagliptin and metformin administration single and combined reduced the insulin, blood glucose, glycated hemoglobin, total cholesterol, triglycerides, LDL-cholesterol, alanine aminotransferase, aspartate aminotransferase, alkaline phosphatase, lactate dehydrogenase, pyruvate kinase, glucose-6-phosphatase dehydrogenase, malondialdehyde, inflammatory makers and increased the HDL-cholesterol, liver antioxidant, glycogen and glycogen synthase in diabetic rats.
+Linagliptin and metformin administration single and combined reduced the insulin, blood glucose, glycated hemoglobin, total cholesterol, triglycerides, LDL-cholesterol, liver function biomarkers, liver glucose metabolic enzymes, malondialdehyde, and inflammatory markers, and increased the HDL-cholesterol, liver antioxidant, glycogen and glycogen synthase in diabetic rats.

 Conclusion: Linagliptin monotherapy alone efficiently controls hyperglycemia and remarkably improves liver functions.
 Combining linagliptin and metformin could be used as safe and effective therapy for liver dysfunction progression in diabetes.